Product Compatibility for Apple M1 Silicon Macs (Updated 18 March 2021)

 - MainStage 3.5

-No Avid products are currently supported on the M1 Processor.
+No Avid products are currently supported on the M1 Silicon Processor.
 More information.
-Word on the streets is that they are working on a native version for M1 Silicon now.
+Avid is currently working on Big Sur and M1 compatibility.

 - Maya will run under Rosetta 2 but is not M1 optimized.